-- Part of the recycled concrete was used to backfill the excavation left from the old stadium, while the other 50 percent was used a sub-base material in roadway projects.
+- Part of the recycled concrete was used to backfill the excavation left from the old stadium, while the other 50% was used as sub-base material in roadway projects.

-- 83 percent of the construction waste was recycled, exceeding the project goal of 70 percent.
+- 83% of the construction waste was recycled, exceeding the project goal of 70%.